 |MCMAYNE||A.||A. B.||37||Nova Scotia||Crew|

 |BOOTH||W. S.||3RD Mate||21||England||Crew|

 Circa 1905 British Princess was sold to German owners who renamed her Louise.
 She was apparently scrapped c.
 1907.
-The image below is from the A.D.
+The image above is from the A.D.
 Edwardes Collection of about 8,000 photographs, mostly of sailing ships from around the world, taken between about 1865 and 1920 and now in the State Library of South Australia.